UPPMAX/UPPMAX-documentation/docs/cluster_guides/rstudio_on_rackham.md

 ### 4. Load the modules needed

-RStudio needs R and its R packages.
-These should be loaded via the module system.

 In the terminal of the interactive session, do:

 ```
-module load R_packages/4.3.1 RStudio/2023.06.2-561
+module load RStudio/2023.06.2-561
 ```

+???- question "Do I need to load `R` or `R_packages`?"

+    No.

+    Although RStudio needs R and some R packages, these are loaded automatically via the module system.

+    Loading the module `RStudio`
+    will load the latest `R` and `R_packages` modules for you.

 ### 5. Start RStudio